Affiliate links on Android Authority may earn us a commission. Learn more.

 Messaging and video calling apps are a dime a dozen these days.
-One of them is Google Duo, which lets you stay in contact with friends and family via video and voice calls.
-But how does it compare with rivals like WhatsApp, Viber, Skype, and Signal, and should you actually use it?
-These are the two main questions we’ll answer in this post.
+One of the more popular ones is Google Duo, which lets you stay in contact with friends and family from anywhere.
+But how does it compare with rivals like WhatsApp, Viber, Skype, and Signal?
+Should you use it?
+We’ll work to answer both questions over the course of this page.

 Google Duo vs the competition

-When it comes to calls, Google Duo has a few features you won’t find in most of its competitors.
-The most interesting one is called Knock Knock and it lets you preview video calls.
+Google Duo has a few features you won’t find in most of its competitors regarding calls, though.
+The most interesting one is called Knock Knock, and it lets you preview video calls.
 That means when someone calls you, you can see the person through their camera before you answer the call.
 For security reasons, the person calling can’t see you until you pick up.

 If no one answers, you can leave a video message.

 Google Duo also lets you send a heart emoji to contacts with a single tap or a simple note that can be customized with different fonts and colors.
-These are not groundbreaking features by any means, but they are there if you need them.
-The tool is also integrated into the dialer app on Samsung Galaxy S20 phones, allowing you to quickly call someone with the tap of a button.
+These are not groundbreaking features by any means, but they are fun and convenient.
+The tool is also integrated into the dialer app on Samsung Galaxy S21 phones, allowing you to quickly call someone with the tap of a button.

 Another thing worth mentioning is that Google Duo is ad-free.
-It’s not the only app of its kind that doesn’t contain advertising, but it’s definitely in the minority.
-Signal is also ad-free, for example, while Skype, Viber, and Messenger all contain ads.
-There are no ads in WhatsApp as of now, but that may change soon.
+It’s not the only app of its kind without ads, but it’s definitely in the minority.
+Signal is also ad-free.
+Meanwhile, Skype, Viber, and Messenger all contain ads.
+There are no ads on WhatsApp now, but news of ads coming has circulated for a while.

-When it comes to group calls, Google Duo allows up to 12 people to join in on the fun.
+When it comes to group calls, Google Duo used to allow up to 12 people to join in on the fun.
 That number has increased to 32 since 2020.
-This isn’t class-leading, but it is above average.
-Viber supports up to five people, while WhatsApp allows for four.
-Skype is the most generous with its support for up to 50 people.
+This isn’t class-leading, but it competes well.
+Viber supports up to 30 people, while WhatsApp allows for eight.
+Skype is the most generous with its support for up to 100 people.

 Excellent features don’t matter if the call quality is terrible.
 This is where Duo should shine because Google says it’s “the highest quality video calling app” you can get.
 We decided to put this to the test.
-I made video calls with Google Duo, Viber, Skype, Signal, and WhatsApp to see how big of a difference there is between them.
+I made video calls with Google Duo, Viber, Skype, Signal, and WhatsApp to see how big a difference there is.

 Based on my testing, Google Duo lives up to its promise.
-The video quality it offers is quite a bit better than those of Viber, Signal, and WhatsApp.
-The colors are more vibrant and realistic, the video is less grainy, and the connection is a lot more stable, which makes sure the video doesn’t freeze as often.
+Its video quality is better than Viber, Signal, and WhatsApp.
+The colors are more vibrant and realistic too.
+The video is less grainy, and the connection is much more stable, reducing freezes.

 I’m not saying that Viber, Signal, and WhatsApp are bad apps for video calling.
-They get the job done, but the difference in video quality compared to Duo is noticeable more or less right away.
+They get the job done, but the difference in video quality compared to Duo is immediately noticeable.
 Skype, on the other hand, is just as good as Google Duo.
-I didn’t see a major difference between the two — both get a thumbs up from me.
+I didn’t see a significant difference between the two — both get a thumbs up from me.

-Privacy is important, which is why we need to say a few words about encryption.
+Privacy is essential, so we must say a few words about encryption.
 Google Duo offers end-to-end encryption, which basically means that no one can see the messages you send or the calls you make.
 That includes Google.

 When it comes to Skype and Facebook Messenger, the story is a bit different.
 By default, both encrypt the data between your device and the companies’ servers.
-What this means is that while no one can snoop on your conversation if you’re on a public Wi-Fi, both Microsoft (Skype’s owner) and Facebook can see the messages you send if they want to.
+This means that while no one can snoop on your conversation if you’re on public Wi-Fi, both Microsoft (Skype’s owner) and Facebook can see the messages you send if they want to.
 Facebook has committed to introducing end-to-end encryption, but that won’t happen soon.

 There’s a way to get around this, though.
-Both Skype and Messenger offer end-to-end encryption as well, but you have to enable it yourself by opening a Private conversation on Skye or a Secret conversation on Facebook.
-This means that the two services can be just as safe as Google Duo, WhatsApps, and the rest of the competition, you just need to remember to opt into a private chat.
+Both Skype and Messenger kind of offer end-to-end encryption already.
+You have to enable it yourself by opening a Private conversation on Skype or a Secret conversation on Facebook.
+This means that the two services can be as safe as Google Duo, WhatsApp, and the rest of the competition, given you know what to do.
 It’s a bit of a pain, but it’s better than nothing.

 So, should you use Google Duo?

-Google Duo is kind of a mixed bag.
-On one hand, the lack of instant messaging makes it hard to recommend to those looking for an all-in-one communication app.
-But on the other hand, the video quality makes it a great choice for those who frequently make video calls.
+Google Duo is a mixed bag.
+The lack of instant messaging makes it hard to recommend to those looking for an all-in-one communication app.
+On the other hand, video quality makes it an excellent choice for frequently making video calls.

-So if video quality is super important to you and you’re not already using Skype, I’d say definitely give Google Duo a go.
-It also comes with a few unique features that many will enjoy, even though there’s nothing groundbreaking about them.
+If video quality is super important to you and you’re not already using Skype, I’d say definitely give Google Duo a shot.
+It also comes with a few unique features many will enjoy, even if there’s nothing groundbreaking about them.
 Not to mention it’s a Google app and works with the same Google account you already use.

-But if you’re happy with the video quality of your current messaging app or you want just one app that can handle both messaging and calls, then Duo isn’t for you.
-The video quality on apps like WhatsApp and Viber is decent, but it just isn’t on par with what Duo is offering.
+If you’re happy with your current messaging app’s video quality or want one app that can handle both messaging and calls, then Duo isn’t for you.
+The video quality on apps like WhatsApp and Viber is decent, but it isn’t on par with what Duo offers.

 This goes without saying, but I’ll say it anyway: When choosing the right messaging app for your needs, you also have to consider which ones your friends are using.
 A great app is useless if no one you know uses it, as you won’t have anyone to talk to.